ndaman/mechanicsofmaterials/docs/final/lecture35.md

 ----
 ## stability

--   In enineering problems, stability and instability relate how an object behaves when it experiences some random perturbation
+-   In engineering problems, stability and instability relate how an object behaves when it experiences some random perturbation
 -   A stable aircraft has aerodynamic features that tend to keep it flying level, small bumps of wind that would cause it to rotate will eventually get pushed back to level
 -   Some aircraft are designed to be unstable (can have a tighter turn radius), but they need to be actively controlled, as a small perturbation will cause them to spiral out of control